radix/lyah/README.md

 # Why I'm doing this

 LYAH isn't perfect, but it's got a fairly good/cute approach to learning.
-But it's full of pretty offensive crap that can easily turn people off of learning Haskell, and I personally want Haskell to grow a large and diverse development community, and that requires being welcoming and friendly to everyone.
+The problem is, it's full of pretty offensive crap that can easily turn people off of learning Haskell, and I personally want Haskell to grow a large and diverse development community, and that requires being welcoming and friendly to everyone.

 Why not just write a new book from scratch?
 Well, I'm not qualified.
 And there are other people who are.
 So why not just wait for them to finish, and start